stratapp/stratapp-website/about.md

   employee
 seo_description: "#stratapp is the world's first SaaS to delivery strategy, KPIs, business planning, social and work collaboration in one seamless user experience.
-  10 apps in 1 for every employee, for about half the price of a social app.
+  10 apps in 1 for every employee, for about half the price of one app.
 Elevate your culture, get ready for the next generation of millennials, increase employee productivity and drive business performance.
 You'll love #stratapp."
 footer_cta: |-
   ### **join us and other CxOs**